2006 Air New Zealand Cup: Competition format

 The remaining three teams receive only one home fixture apiece.

 Similarly, the top two teams in each repechage pool, based on competition points earned in Round one (with tiebreakers applied as needed), earn two home fixtures in Round two, with the other teams receiving one apiece.
 Bay of Plenty and Counties Manukau earned the extra home fixture in Repechage A, while Southland and Taranaki earned this privilege in Repechage B.

 In Round two saw each team in the competition played three fixtures in this round.
 In the Top Six, each team played the three teams that it did not play in Round one.
 Each team in the repechage pools played the other teams in its pool once.

 For the teams in the Top Six, competition points carried over from Round one.
 All Top Six teams advanced to the quarterfinals, with their seedings determined by their positions at the end of Round two.

 In the two repechage pools, competition points did not carry over from Round one.
 The top team in each pool at the end of Round two advanced to the quarterfinals.
 The two repechage winners received the seventh and eighth seeds, determined based on competition points at the end of Round two.

 At the end of Week 9, Auckland, Waikato and North Harbour secured home quarter-finals.
 Bay of Plenty secured the top spot in Repechage A. In Repechage B, Taranaki dropped out of contention for the top spot.

 After defeating Manawatu in Week 10, Bay of Plenty clinched the higher placing of the two repechage quarter-final slots.
 Also in Week 10, Otago's loss to Wellington placed Otago at the bottom of the Top 6 going into the quarter-finals.
 The fourth home quarter-final went to Wellington; although Canterbury defeated Auckland, they did not earn the bonus point they needed to pass Wellington on the table.
 Wellington's victory over Canterbury in Week 8 gave them the advantage in the tiebreaker.

-Southland earned the top spot in Repechage B by means of a 19-12 bonus-point loss to Northland, putting them one point ahead of the Taniwha.
+Southland earned the top spot in Repechage B; despite losing 19–12 to Northland, the bonus point they earned for losing by only seven points put them one point ahead of the Taniwha in the standings.

 The battle for the top overall seed came down to the final match in pool play.
 Waikato claimed the top seed by defeating North Harbour.
-Regardless of the Waikato-Harbour result, Auckland was assured of no worse than the second seed they eventually received.
+Regardless of the Waikato–Harbour result, Auckland was assured of no worse than the second seed they eventually received.
 Harbour received the third seed.